Cute couple excited to spend the day in the parks at Universal Orlando

 First the flights.
 I had recently gotten an 80,000 sign up bonus (SUB) from my first blue bank card, and those points are super flexible because this bank has great transfer partners.
 Originally I booked my Southwest flights for president’s day weekend.
 As the time drew nearer for the trip, G and I agreed to push the dates back because neither of us were ready after splurging on Christmas festivities.
 Luckily, by choosing a different non-holiday weekend,we got back about half of the points we used (and can reuse at a later date) and the parks were less crowded.

 Traveling in February, we definitely missed the peak season for Orlando parks and so hotel prices were a little lower.
 I’ve learned since starting this points hobby, that one of the best bang for your buck points redemption is for Hyatt hotels.
-Hyatt, is also a blue bank transfer partner so I didn’t have to open a Hyatt specific card to get the points.
+Hyatt is also a blue bank transfer partner so I didn’t have to open a Hyatt specific card to get the points.
 I booked the Hyatt Place across from the park for 8,000 points a night for three nights.
 Hyatt is one of the few hotel brands that still use a standard award chart for their different categories.
-Meaning this hotel will be 8,000/night in the off season.
-I probably could have gotten a cheap hotel for a cash price due to the time of year, but like I mentioned at the beginning, I wanted to spend as little cash as possible for this trip.
+Meaning this hotel will be 8,000/night every night in the off season.
+I probably could have gotten a cheaper hotel for a cash price, but like I mentioned at the beginning, I wanted to spend as little cash as possible for this trip.

 Now, for the moment you’ve all been waiting for.
 How did she buy her park tickets with points?
 Well technically, I didn’t.
 Use a points program that is.
 No, instead I purchased my tickets on my Capital One Venture card through a website that codes the purchase as travel, and then I “erased” the purchase with rewards points.